MicrosoftDocs/ATADocs/ATPDocs/configure-proxy.md

 - `<your-instance-name>sensorapi.atp.azure.com` – for sensors connectivity.
 For example, `contoso-corpsensorapi.atp.azure.com`

 You can also use the IP address ranges in our Azure service tag (**AzureAdvancedThreatProtection**) to enable access to [!INCLUDE [Product short](includes/product-short.md)].
-For more information about service tags, see [Virtual network service tags](/azure/virtual-network/service-tags-overview) or [download the Azure IP Ranges and Service Tags – Public Cloud] (https://www.microsoft.com/download/details.aspx?id=56519) file or [download Azure IP Ranges and Service Tags – US Government Cloud] (https://www.microsoft.com/download/details.aspx?id=57063) file.
+For more information about service tags, see [Virtual network service tags](/azure/virtual-network/service-tags-overview).
+Go to these links to [download the Azure IP Ranges and Service Tags – Public Cloud] (https://www.microsoft.com/download/details.aspx?id=56519) file or [download Azure IP Ranges and Service Tags – US Government Cloud] (https://www.microsoft.com/download/details.aspx?id=57063) file.

 Alternatively, if you require more granular control, consider allowing traffic to the relevant endpoints from the following table: